baccigalupi/CalOrders/Artifacts/README.md

 “[Value] people over processes; products that actually work over documenting what that product is supposed to do; collaborating with customers over negotiating with them; and responding to change over following a plan.”
 (Scrum: The Art of Doing Twice the Work in Half the Time)

-[Oncore's Agile methodology](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy) provided the team an iterative approach, where feedback informed subsequent work or versions of the prototype_(2j)_.
+[Oncore's Agile methodology](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy) provided the team an iterative approach, where feedback informed subsequent work or versions of the prototype.

 ###Principles